 Q How can I reach the Better Business Bureau for North Dakota?

-The Better Business Bureau serving North Dakota is actually physically located in Minnesota but serves both states.
-You can reach the BBB at (651) 699-1111 or 1-800-646-6222 (both numbers answered 24 hours), by email at firstname.lastname@example.org or by mail to Better Business Bureau, 2706 Gannon Road, St. Paul, MN 55116-2600.
-Many people are not aware that the BBB is a member organization rather than a government or regulatory agency.
+The Better Business Bureau serving North Dakota is physically located in Minnesota but serves both states.
+You can reach the BBB at (651) 699-1111 or 1-800-646-6222 (both numbers answered 24 hours), by email at firstname.lastname@example.org.
+Many people are not aware that the BBB is not a government or regulatory agency.

 Q I have a problem with my landlord.
 What are my rights as a tenant?

 You can find general information about tenant rights at http://www.ag.nd.gov/Brochures/FactSheet/TenantRights.pdf.